 Mammals live in all regions and climates.
 They live on the ground, in trees and even underground.
-Polar bears, reindeer and seals are mammals that live in the Arctic regions.
+Polar bears, reindeer, and seals are mammals that live in the Arctic regions.
 Others, for example camels or kangaroos, prefer the world's dry areas.
 Seals and whales are mammals that swim in the oceans; bats are the only mammals that can fly.

 Colony of seals